smartnsoft/directline-chatbot-android-sdk/README.md

 ## Author

-This SDK has been made by David Fournier @ [Smart and Soft](https://smartnsoft.com/)
+This SDK was proudly made by [Smart&Soft](https://smartnsoft.com/), Paris FRANCE